-Next you will be changing the .bashrc file of the TurtleBot.
-First, please run the command you tested in lab 1 that allows you to view available IP addresses of all robots and computers (cat /etc/hosts), and look at what the corresponding IP address of your Turtlebot is.
-Now, unplug your Turtlebot3 from the charging station, and turn on the switch on the side opposite the blue battery pack.
+Before you can listen for messages or give commands to the TurtleBot, you'll have to turn it on.
+Unplug your Turtlebot3 from the charging station, and turn on the switch on the side opposite the blue battery pack.
 Before you ssh into the TurtleBot, we suggest pinging your TurtleBot to ensure it is turned on.
 This can be done with the following command, where "fruitname" refers to the specific fruit name on the wood plate on top of your TurtleBot.